GET CASH

 Payroll Tax vs Income Tax

-Payroll tax and income tax are very similar but they do have some key differences.
-One of the main differences is who pays what.
 Payroll tax is paid by the employee, while income tax is paid by the employer.
-These two types of taxes also go toward different things.
-Payroll tax goes toward Social Security and Medicare while income tax goes toward government spending and other public services.
+These two types of taxes also serve different purposes.
+Payroll tax funds Social Security and Medicare, while income tax supports government spending and other public services.

 Payroll Tax Deferral

-The most recent payroll tax deferral was in August 2020, when certain payroll taxes (like Social Security) was deferred temporarily from some taxpayers due to the pandemic.
-This particular payroll tax deferral mostly effected service members and some civilian employees and was in effect from September to December of 2020.
-It's important to note that tax deferrals mean a tax obligation has been postponed, not taken away.
-Taxpayers that used the payroll tax deferral repaid those back taxes later in 2021.
+The most recent payroll tax deferral was in August 2020, when certain payroll taxes (like Social Security) were deferred temporarily from some taxpayers due to the COVID-19 pandemic.
+This particular payroll tax deferral primarily affected service members and certain civilian employees and was in effect from September to December of 2020.

 W4 Tax Withholdings

-When starting at a new job employees will fill out a W4 tax form to outline how much payroll tax you want taken out of (or withheld) from each paycheck.
-By increasing your tax withholdings on a W4 you can possibly expect a tax refund each year instead of a tax bill.
-But by decreasing your withholdings, you can possibly get more money from your paychecks and have more spending money now.
+By increasing your tax withholdings on a W-4, you can possibly expect a tax refund each year instead of a tax bill.
+However, by decreasing your withholdings, you may be able to keep more money in your paychecks and have more disposable income now.

 Payroll Tax Forms

-When Are Payroll Taxes Due?
+When are Payroll Taxes Due?

-Payroll taxes and the files and reports that go with them are due to be filled out and submitted to the IRS from the employer on a quarterly basis.
+Payroll taxes, accompanying files, and reports are due to be completed and submitted to the IRS by the employer on a quarterly basis.
 These quarterly due dates are April 30, July 31, October 31, and January 31 of each year.
-There are also annual forms that employers need to have filled out and submitted by January 31 of each year, including annual W2 forms that need to be sent out to all their employees.

-Understanding how taxes apply to you is an important part of being a responsible taxpayer.
-Whether you're an employer or an employee, payroll tax applies to you in some way.
-Hopefully this article helped you figure out all the ways payroll tax applies to you so you can better understand your personal tax situation.
+Understanding how taxes apply to you is an important part of being a responsible citizen.
+Whether you’re an employer or an employee, payroll tax applies to you in some way.

 Keep Learning